zinzy/My-Digital-Garden/_notes/* Discomfort is where growth happens.md

 ---
-title: "Discomfort is where growth happens"
+title: "* Discomfort is where growth happens"
 date: 2022-11-27
 excerpt: ""
 category: ""